mmssouza1/DS-301_Final-Project_DataScienceConerstone/README.md

   ## Repository Structure and Components
 * `data/` : A folder containing the dataset file (`default-of-credit-card-clients.csv`).
-* `models/` : A folder containing our Jupyter Notebook (`Final_Project.ipynb`) with all the ML modeling work, including data preprocessing, feature scaling, baseline reproduction (KNN), and our contributions (SMOTE, Logistic Regression, Tuned Decision Tree).
+* `models/` : A folder containing our Jupyter Notebook (`DS301_Final_Project.ipynb`) with all the ML modeling work, including data preprocessing, feature scaling, baseline reproduction (KNN), and our contributions (SMOTE, Logistic Regression, Tuned Decision Tree).
 * `Project Report.pdf` : A detailed project report outlining our motivation, methodology, challenges, and significant improvements.
 * `Project Presentation File.pdf` : The presentation slides summarizing our findings and learning outcomes.

-## Instructions on How to Run the Code
-1. Clone or download this repository to your local machine.
-3. Install the required Python programming libraries: `pandas`, `numpy`, `matplotlib`, `scikit-learn`, and `imblearn`.
-4. Open the `Final_Project.ipynb` file located in the `models/` folder using Jupyter Notebook, Google Colab, or any compatible Python environment.
-5. Run all the cells sequentially from top to bottom.
-The code is fully structured to automatically execute data preprocessing, followed by the paper reproduction model (KNN), and finally our contributed models.

 ## Research Paper